Ansonlinkj/Data-management-System/README.md

 User Application: Users are allowed to view information in a user-friendly format by typing keywords or selecting the option to search.
 Administrator Application: Data manager are allowed to modify, add and delete the information in the database.

 Database we used in mysql server: "mads"

+``This is a Course Project.
+The database used for this project is unavaliable right now.``